saadfarooq-alt/Vet-Sales-Intelligence-Toolkit/README.md

 ** In Progress **

-Maybe create something that can use snowflake data and create something meaningful for the team like analytics
+Maybe create something that can use snowflake data and create something meaningful for the team like analytics, add the web scraping projects.